 Our research revealed that IFC's very first GEA client had provided project finance for two of Indonesia's biggest coal power plants - Java 9&10.
 Encouragingly, the report also noted that in the year since IFC adopted the GEA, its support for coal had diminished dramatically, with over 80% of new investments excluding coal entirely and 21% excluding oil and gas.

 The report, co-published with Trend Asia in Indonesia, Philippine Movement for Climate Justice, and Korea Sustainability Investing Forum, called Coming clean: Can the IFC help end coal finance?, concludes that IFC's "quiet revolution" in the world of high finance is a very promising start but with many loopholes to be closed and faster action still needed.

 Recourse launched the report at a panel event entitled 'Building a Fossil-free and Just Recovery' attended by over 60 participants, speaking alongside the new chief of climate finance from IFC, who committed to ensure IFC took action on our report's findings.
 In a follow up meeting, Recourse secured further commitment from IFC to engage with Indonesian and Korean NGOs about Java 9&10.
-IFC also revealed that it had refused to fund further business with RCBC in the Philippines as a result of its refusal to adopt the GEA in writing - a significant win for our Philippines partners, PMCJ.
+IFC also revealed that it had refused to fund further business with RCBC in the Philippines as a result of its refusal to adopt the GEA in writing.
+In December 2020, RCBC announced that it will no longer back coal